Here it is! My Tokyo Ultimate Travel Guide, to help you plan your first time in Tokyo

-Akihabara also known as “Akiba” is the tech neighbour of Tokyo, if you’re looking for some new technologies or second-hand shops then this is the place to go.
+Akihabara or as they informally call it “Akiba” is the tech neighbour of Tokyo, if you’re looking for some new technologies or second-hand shops then this is the place to go.

 Akiba is as well famous for its anime and video game culture.
 You can find the biggest Sega Game Centre in Tokyo there!